 - loss of taste

 - hypotension (low blood pressure) and decreased sweat production (in hATTR)

 - shortness of breath

-Wild types of ATTR can be a bit more difficult to diagnose.
-One reason is because the symptoms are similar to congestive heart failure.
+According to the Amyloidosis Foundation, wild types of ATTR may be more difficult to detect at first because the symptoms are similar to congestive heart failure.

 If ATTR is suspected and you don’t have a family history of the disease, your doctor will need to detect the presence of amyloids in your body.

-Since ATTR primarily affects the heart, treatments for the disease tend to focus on this area first.
-Your doctor may prescribe diuretics to reduce swelling, as well as blood thinners.
+For example, since ATTRwt primarily affects the heart, treatments for the disease tend to focus on this area first.
+According to the Amyloidosis Foundation, your doctor may prescribe:

-While there’s no cure or simple treatment, many new medications are currently in clinical trials, and treatment advances are on the horizon.
-Talk to your doctor to see if a clinical trial is right for you.
+While there’s no cure for ATTR amyloidosis, clinical trials are evolving, with possible new treatment advances on the horizon.
+You may consider talking with a doctor to see if a clinical trial is right for you.

-As with other types of amyloidosis, there’s no cure for ATTR.
-Treatment can help reduce disease progression, while symptom management can improve your overall quality of life.
+As with other types of amyloidosis, there’s currently no cure for ATTR.
+However, treatment can help reduce disease progression, while symptom management can improve your overall quality of life.